Chili's at 45th and Lamar

 Chili's location in Austin, Texas, U.S.

 The Chili's at 45th and Lamar is a Chili's restaurant located in Austin, Texas that has been the subject of internet memes promulgated chiefly through the /r/Austin subreddit since at least 2011.

 History

 Chili's at 45th and Lamar opened in September 1999 at 4420 North Lamar Blvd.
 From October 1985 to at least 1994, the site contained a Goodwill concept store.

 On April 5, 2024, mayor Kirk Watson officially declared April 5, 2024 as Chili's at 45th & Lamar Day.

-In an August 11, 2025 article, Texas Monthly reported that Chili's at 45th and Lamar was "one of the ten best-performing Chili’s locations in the country" and that it was slated to get a "flagship" remodel in 2026.
+In an August 11, 2025 article, Texas Monthly reported that Chili's at 45th and Lamar was "one of the ten best-performing Chili's locations in the country" and that it was slated to get a "flagship" remodel in 2026.

+On April 6, 2026, it was reported that the 0.7 acres on which the Chili's sits had been listed for sale and that would-be buyers would have to contend with Chili's lease on the property, which runs through 2029 and does not include a renewal option.
+The tax appraised value of the property was US$3.64 million at the time of the listing.

 Meme

 According to the San Antonio Express-News, the meme is based on a running joke that the restaurant is the best restaurant in Austin and that "the joke is that every Chili’s is exactly the same, including the one at 45th and Lamar, but this one is ours."